-115.42(a-b) ADCRR policies DO 704, DO 801 and DO 810 were reviewed and address the requirements of this Standard.
-Information obtained in the inmate screening process is used to make individualized determinations to ensure the inmates safety and in order to keep potential victims away from potential abusers This documentation found on AIMS DC71 Screen is used to make decisions to place each inmate in appropriate housing, work, education, and program assignments.
+115.42 (a-b): During the pre-onsite portion of this audit, the Facility provided this auditor with the ADCRR policies listed above in support of their compliance with this standard in its PAQ responses.
+Information obtained in the inmate screening process is used to make individualized determinations to ensure the inmates safety and in order to keep potential victims away from potential abusers.
+This documentation found on AIMS DC71 Screen is used to make decisions to place each inmate in appropriate housing, work, education, and program assignments.
 Individualized determinations are made about how to ensure the safety of each inmate.
-All inmates at CACRF are sex offender and as such score as abusers on the risk assessment.
-Inmates screened with a dual indication of being at risk for victimization and abusiveness are tracked on the PREA At Risk log maintained by the PCM.
-The PCM also maintain a tracking log of those individuals who self-identify as LGBTI with their housing location.
+The PCM maintain a tracking log of those individuals who self-identify as LGBTI with their housing location.
+Inmates at Florence West are under direct staff supervision when at work, education and programming.
+The PCM indicated they have not received inmates identified as abusers.